The following is the procedure that needs to be followed to obtain a driving licence.

 Should you have difficulty in speaking, or fully understanding, the English and/or Maltese language then you have the possibility of using the services of an interpreter for your Theory Test.
 This is possible by completing the attached Agreement which needs to be signed by yourself as the Candidate, the Interpreter and a witness to both signatures.
 It is important to note that the interpreter shall assist you only with the translation and shall not be in a position to assist you in any other way other than the profession service being booked for.

-Applications are to be sent to Driver and Vehicle Licensing Unit, Hornworks Ditch, Floriana FRN 1221, addressed to the Senior Manager.
+Applications are to be sent to Driver and Passenger Operator Licensing Unit, Hornworks Ditch, Floriana FRN 1221, addressed to the Senior Manager.
 Payment due to the Interpreter will be borne by the candidate.

 To book an appointment, candidates may call the Theory Test Centre on 2122 7190 or 2722 7190, or visit the Theory Test Centre located at Gwardamangia Hill, Gwardamangia.
 An appointment will be given immediately.